eteran/edb-debugger/README.md

 	$ make install

-In which case the plugins will be installed in /usr/local/lib/edb and the binaries will be installed in /usr/local/bin/ or, if you've specified PREFIX, then it'll be used instead of /usr/local/.
-Finally, if you are doing a make install, you probably want to specify a default plugin path, this is done during the qmake process.
+In which case the plugins will be installed in `/usr/local/lib/edb` and the binaries will be installed in `/usr/local/bin/` or, if you've specified `PREFIX`, then it'll be used instead of `/usr/local/`.
+Finally, as described above, if you are doing a `make install`, you probably want to specify a default plugin path, this is done during the qmake process.